Ferroin/Roll35/README.md

   INT.
 This is intentionally left to the GM to determine, as in many cases which skills are picked are not truly random.
 May be added at some point in the future once per-server configuration support is added.

+## Using the Bot

+All bot commands start with the prefix `/roll35`.

+You can see interactive help by running `/roll35 help`

+Note that if a command is mistyped, the bot will currently simply not respond instead of responding with an error.
+We plan to fix this for commands where the command prefix was specified properly, but cannot do so for mistyped command prefixes.

+The bot supports responding to DMs, but still requires the command prefix for them.

 ## Data Sets